-LPAE is an optional extension in AArch32 mode.
+LPAE is an optional extension for the Armv7-AR architecture.
 It allows physical addresses above 32-bit.
 The instructions still use 32-bit addresses, but the extended memory management unit can map the address within a 40-bit physical memory range.